md-ismaeel/All-in-One/Readme/javascript/README.md

 A comprehensive guide to JavaScript interview questions organized by difficulty level, from basic to advanced concepts.

----

 ## 📚 Table of Contents

 - [Basic Level Questions](#basic-level-questions)
 - [Moderate Level Questions](#moderate-level-questions)
 - [Advanced Level Questions](#advanced-level-questions)

----

 ## Basic Level Questions

 ### 1. What is JavaScript?

 JavaScript is a high-level, interpreted programming language that runs in browsers and server environments (Node.js).
-It's dynamically typed, supports object-oriented and functional programming paradigms, and is primarily used for web development to create interactive user interfaces and handle client-side logic.
+It's dynamically typed, supports object-oriented and functional programming paradigms, and is primarily used for web development to create interactive user interfaces and handle client-side logic.and update web pages without reloading.
+In browsers, JavaScript is executed by JavaScript engines such as V8 (Chrome), SpiderMonkey (Firefox), and JavaScriptCore (Safari).

 ### 2. What are the different data types in JavaScript?